devmaaa/user_project/README.md

 This project is a Single Page Application (SPA) developed using React, showcasing various React skills such as hooks, lifecycles, state management, Webpack optimization, and web performance.

+## Performance Metrics

+The application has been assessed using Lighthouse, a tool for evaluating web page quality, and achieved the following scores:

+- Performance: 93
+- Accessibility: 100
+- Best Practices: 100
+- SEO: 100

 ## How to Run the Project

 1. **Clone the repository:**